-Our Marc records are regarded as the highest quality, most comprehensive records available for foreign-language titles.
-Yes, they really are that good :-)
+Our Marc records are regarded as the UK's highest quality, most comprehensive records available for foreign-language titles :-)

 All The Formats Available

-Our Marc21 utility was introduced in 2007 with assistance from Leicestershire and Auckland Libraries.
-It was tested with Talis, Millennium and SirsiDynix systems.
+Our Marc21 utility was introduced in 2007 with assistance from Leicestershire Libraries.

 Our Marc21rda utility was introduced in 2013 to support the changes from AACR2 to RDA.
 A consultative exercise with BDS, our Libraries and the key LMS vendors, ensuring a smooth transition to the new standards.